Surname Entry

 Migration and Diaspora Patterns

-German-speaking migration carried Vogel into the United States, Canada, Brazil, Argentina, and other regions.
-The spelling often remained stable, though it may appear in phonetic or translated forms in some records.
+German-speaking and Dutch-speaking migration carried Vogel into the United States, Canada, Brazil, Argentina, Australia, and other regions.
+The spelling often remained stable because it was short, but pronunciation shifted in English-speaking countries.
+A German pronunciation closer to FOH-gel often became an English VOH-gel or VOH-gul.

-Because the surname has more than one possible formation path, overseas Vogel families may trace to many different German-speaking localities.
+Because the surname has more than one possible formation path, overseas Vogel families may trace to many different localities.
+A Vogel family in Pennsylvania, Wisconsin, Ontario, Brazil, or Argentina should be traced through passenger lists, church records, naturalization files, and original-language documents before assigning one origin region.

 Surname Research Tips